pscally1005/pscally1005.github.io/_posts/delete/DELETE2024-04-02-pecan-bar.markdown

 - Add in the rest of the filling ingredients - coconut flour, banana, cinnamon, and salt.
 Blend until smooth and thick
 - <center><img src="/assets/Food/Healthier Dessert/Pecan Bar/pecan-bar-2.jpg" alt="" class="instruction-image"></center>

-- Transfer to a parchment lined 8" pan, and evenly spread the mixture with a silicone spatula.
+- Transfer to a parchment lined 9" square pan, and evenly spread the mixture with a silicone spatula.
 Freeze for 10 minutes to harden
 - <center><img src="/assets/Food/Healthier Dessert/Pecan Bar/pecan-bar-3.jpg" alt="" class="instruction-image"></center>

 - In a small bowl, melt coconut oil in the microwave for about a minute, Stir in carob powder and salt.
 Optionally, add some sweetener if you desire.
 Carob is mildly sweet, so I don't find any necessary, but you may want some if you use cocoa powder instead